 During the Year, the Remuneration Committee held one meeting and the attendance of each member of the Remuneration Committee is listed under the section heading "Meetings Held and Attendance" above on a named basis.
 The Remuneration Committee reviewed the remuneration packages of the Directors and senior management and its terms of reference during the Year.
-The Remuneration Committee also reviewed the renewal of service contracts for Executive Directors and letters of appointment for Non-Executive Director and Independent Non-Executive Director and recommended the same to the Board.
 No Director or any of his/her associates is involved in deciding his/her own remuneration.

 The Remuneration Committee is responsible for making recommendations to the Board on the Company's emolument policy as and when necessary.
 Directors' emoluments are determined by the Board with reference to factors including Director's duties and responsibilities with the Company and the Group as a whole, the Company's remuneration policy as well as the prevailing market rates.
-Details of the remuneration paid to the senior management of the Group (including the Directors) by band for the year ended 31 March 2023 are set out in note 13 to the Consolidated Financial Statements.
+Details of the remuneration paid to the senior management of the Group (including the Directors) by band for the year ended 31 March 2025 are set out in note 13 to the Consolidated Financial Statements.